 Pregnancy is the most beautiful journey in a woman’s life.
-It is imperative to ensure healthy 9 months even with having good oral health.
-Sometimes women face dental problems during pregnancy.
+Therefore, it is imperative to ensure a healthy nine months even with having good oral health.
+Unfortunately, sometimes women face dental problems during pregnancy.
 Any dental problems or toothache should not be left untreated at any stage of pregnancy.
-However, some pregnant women concerned about the dental procedure to treat the problem.
-Well, under the specialist supervision all the dental procedures are safe.
+However, some pregnant women are concerned about the dental procedure to treat the pain.
+Well, under specialist supervision, all the dental procedures are safe.

 Can I have dental work done when pregnant?

 Pregnancy and dental care questions are common for expecting moms.
 Most of the time, expecting mothers wonder whether they should go for dental work or not.
 Well, oral pain and swollen gums need immediate treatment at any stage, even during pregnancy.

 Dental work is not only safe but also recommended during pregnancy.
 Generally, the increased hormone levels during pregnancy cause the gums to swell, bleed, or trap food, causing increased irritation to your gums.
 Precautionary dental work while expecting is vital to avoid oral infections such as gum disease; has been linked to preterm birth.

 Moreover, dental work can be done during any time of pregnancy under specialist guidance.
 But, the second trimester (14 – 20 weeks) is the best time to have elective dental procedures like a filling, root canal treatment, etc. Whenever you need to have dental treatment, inform your dentist about your overall health condition.
 Also, keep accurate records of the treatment and the prescribed medications.

 Sore gums and teeth problems during pregnancy